TaraRhoseyn/cardiff_swim_centre_site/README.md

 The user goals:

 - Find a premier swimming pool where the priority is training.
-- Find a pool timetable that is intuitively built and easy to use.
+- Find a pool timetable that is instuitively built and easy to use.
 - Understand the differences between individual session pricing and membership pricing.
 - Find information about facilities at the pool.
 - Find out where the pool is located and parking information.